skanciado/PipeLineWrk/README.md

 * Branch API This plugin provides an API for multiple branch based projects.
 2.7.0
 * Caffeine API  Caffeine api plugin for use by other Jenkins plugins.
 2.9.2-29.v717aac953ff3
 * Checks API  This plugin defines an API for Jenkins to publish checks to SCM platforms.
 1.7.2
 * Command Agent Launcher Allows agents to be launched using a specified command.
 1.6

-Common API for Blue Ocean
-This plugin is a part of Blue Ocean UI
+* Common API for Blue Ocean This plugin is a part of Blue Ocean UI 1.25.2
-1.25.2

-Config API for Blue Ocean
-BlueOcean Analytics Tools plugin
+* Config API for Blue Ocean BlueOcean Analytics Tools plugin 1.25.2
-1.25.2

-Config File Provider
+* Config File Provider  3.8.2
-Ability to provide configuration files (e.g. settings.xml for maven, XML, groovy, custom files,...) loaded through the UI which will be copied to the job workspace.
+>> Ability to provide configuration files (e.g. settings.xml for maven, XML, groovy, custom files,...) loaded through the UI which will be copied to the job workspace.
-3.8.2

-Configuration as Code
+* Configuration as Code 1.55
-This plugin allows configuration of Jenkins based on human-readable declarative configuration files.
+>> This plugin allows configuration of Jenkins based on human-readable declarative configuration files.
-Warning: The currently installed plugin version may not be safe to use.
-Please review the following security notices:
-Non-constant time token comparison
-1.55

-Configuration as Code Plugin - Groovy Scripting Extension Extension for Configuration as Code that allows running Groovy scripts.
+* Configuration as Code Plugin - Groovy Scripting Extension 1.1
+>>Extension for Configuration as Code that allows running Groovy scripts.
-1.1

 Credentials
 This plugin allows you to store credentials in Jenkins.